 - If we decide that your child needs SEN support we may require more information before organising a meeting in school.
-Your child will be added to the school's SEND register. - Your child will have an Individual Education Plan or One Page Profile. - You will be invited to review your child's IEP three times a year through SEND support meetings.
+Your child will be added to the school's SEND register. - Your child will have an Individual Education Plan or Monitoring Plan. - You will be invited to review your child's IEP three times a year through parents' evenings and additional SEND support meetings.